Panic buying may have boosted grocery sales in February - StatsNZ

 Vehicles, fuel, and apparel were all relatively unchanged compared with January.

-But eating and drinking at places like restaurants, cafes, and bars (hospitality), fell $8.5 million (0.8 per cent).
+But eating and drinking at places like restaurants, cafes, and bars (hospitality), fell $8.5m (0.8 per cent).

 This was the second month in a row where spending in hospitality dipped.